KingoftheNight/RPCT/README.md

 python RPCT_linux.py roc .\Train_fs\t1s2_rpct.fs -c 8 -g 0.125 -o t1s2 -n 190
 ```
 #### 10. Predict
 Evaluate the target model with a feature files which from an independent datasets.
-And output a Evaluation_file and Prediction_result for the target model.
+And output a Evaluation_file and a Prediction_result for the target model.
 #### Command line
 ```
 python RPCT_linux.py predict document_name -m model_name -o out_file_name